Rumor Detection on Social Media with Reinforcement Learning-based Key Propagation Graph Generator: Key Propagation Graph Generator

-In this section, we present the Ending Node Selector $\pi_S(\cdot)$.
+In this section, we introduce the Ending Node Selector $\pi_S(\cdot)$.
 At each step $t$, we first adopt CRG to update the candidate graph from ${G}_t$ to ${G}_{t+1}$.
-Subsequently, based on the current key propagation graph $g_t$ and the candidate graph ${G}_{t+1}$, ENS predicts the probabilities of candidates being selected by action $a_t$.
-These probabilities are derived based on the potential improvement of the event classification performance, i.e., ENS tends to choose the node that can contribute the most to improving the classification accuracy and disregard those irrelevant to the veracity of the event.
+Subsequently, based on the current key propagation graph $g_t$ and the candidate graph ${G}_{t+1}$, ENS predicts the probabilities of candidates being selected for action $a_t$.
+These probabilities are determined by the potential improvement in event classification performance.
+ENS aims to select the node that contributes most significantly to enhancing classification accuracy while disregarding those that are irrelevant to the veracity of the event.

-To achieve this, ENS first encodes the current key propagation graph $g_t$ using a GCN model \cite{kipf2016gcn}.
-Then, we aggregate the features of candidates and the embedding of current $g_t$ through a concatenate operation.
-This approach enables us to consider both the feature and topology information of candidates during the subsequent assessment.
-Finally, the resulting probability distribution highlights the nodes that have the potential to further enhance the model performance on $g_t$.

-\header{\bf ENS Component.} Specifically, to incorporate both textual and topological information into the final representation of $g_t$, we aggregate neighbor features through the graph structure via a GCN:

-where $\hat{\vect{A}}_{g_t}$ is the normalized adjacency matrix of $g_t$ with self-loop.
-Next, we concatenate $\vect{H}_{g_t}$ with the feature of candidates and employ a fully connected layer to derive the probability distribution, indicating the likelihood of each candidate being selected.

-We consider the following two types of candidates when selecting candidate nodes.
-The first type consists of the nodes that belong to the candidate graph ${G}_{t+1}$ and are connected to nodes in the current key propagation graph $g_t$.
-Since the propagation graph is tree-structured, these nodes, referred to as {\em local candidates}, are also the children of $g_t$:

-The second type of nodes comprises those that exist in the candidate graph ${G}_{t+1}$ but are not present in the current propagation graph $g_t$.
-These nodes are referred to as {\em global candidates}:

-By introducing the second type of nodes, we incorporate a restart mechanism that allows unselected nodes to receive consideration during the node selection process.
-This approach strikes a balance between localized exploration around the existing key nodes and a global search across the entire candidate graph.
-Besides, to control the balance between these two types of candidates, a trade-off parameter $\epsilon\in [0, 1]$ is introduced.
-At each step $t$, we either set $C_{t+1}=C'_{t+1}$ with a probability of $\epsilon$, to locally explore the boundary of the current key propagation graph $g_t$, or set $C_{t+1}=C''_{t+1}$ with a probability of $(1-\epsilon)$, to restart the exploration from one of the other nodes that have not been selected before, enabling a global search across of the entire graph.

-Next, if the parents of candidates exist in the current propagation graph $g_t$, we append the feature of its parents to each candidate.
-Specifically, for candidate $v\in C_{t+1}$ with feature $\vect{X}[v]$, and its parent $v_p\in V_{g_t}, (v_p, v)\in E_{G_{t+1}}$, we augment the feature of $v$ as follows:

-In cases where the parents of candidates do not exist in $g_t$, we simply pad their features with zeros.
-Then, we derive the probabilities $\vect{p}_t$ using a fully connected layer followed by a softmax function: